Effective May 2020

 - The name of the person against whom you are filing the grievance;

 - A brief description of the basis/nature of the grievance (not to exceed 30 words);

 - The time period/circumstances leading to the grievance (not to exceed 30 words);

 - Grievance statement (not to exceed 1,000 words); and

 - Your suggested resolution of the situation.

-If the grievance involves the TDS, and the volunteer has already informed the TDS of said grievance and they are unable to come to a resolution, the volunteer should send the grievance statement to the team’s Senior TDS.
-If the TDS and Senior TDS need an additional level of support, they will contact their Managing Director of Team Development.
+If the grievance involves the Regional Director, and the volunteer has already informed the Regional Director of the grievance and they are unable to come to a resolution, the volunteer should send the grievance statement to email@example.com for evaluation.

 - Depending on your level of involvement with AFS, PII that you submit to us may include, amongst other things, your identity, your home and e-mail address, your date of birth, your (mobile) telephone number, schools attended, highest grade/qualification received, an image, photo or video of you, specific AFS program information (type, year, etc.), travel itineraries, a personal statement, your CV or resumé, certain medical history and medical disclosures, as well as answers to specific questions;

 - AFS-USA collects and uses your PII for the purpose of operating AFS programs and activities, informing you about AFS programs, and, depending on your level of involvement, helping you fulfill your role as an AFS staff, volunteer, host family, or participant;